Comodoro Rivadavia Railway: Nationalisation

 When the Juan Perón's administration nationalised all the Argentine railway network in 1948, the FCCRCS became part of Ferrocarriles Patagónicos, finally being added to Railway in 1957.

 Prior to nationalisation the railway had carried 434,052 passengers and 45,969 tons of freight.
 However the volume of passengers and cargo carried decreased one year later, mainly due to the increasing road traffic.
-In spite of this, the Argentine state made significant investments for the FCCRCS, acquiring railcars (even a refrigerating coach), 13 wagons for livestock, apart of remodeling stations and building houses for the employees.
+In spite of this, the Argentine state made significant investments for the FCCRCS, acquiring railcars (even a refrigerating coach), 13 wagons for livestock, as well as remodeling stations and building houses for the employees.
 By 1949 the line had run 430,828 kilometers.

 At mid-1949 brand new railcars were added to the FCCRCS although they were put on service one year later.
 By 1973 all the passenger services were operated with railcars.
 With the improvements in the line, some passengers choose Sarmiento as their destiny for recreational trips, and some of them even for their honey moon.